dbader13/academic-kickstart/content/authors/alvaradorodriguez-oliver/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- PhD Alumni

 ---

 [Oliver Alvarado Rodriguez](https://www.oliveralvaradorodriguez.net/)
-is currently a computer science Ph.D. candidate at the Ying Wu College of Computing.
+completed his doctorate in computer science at the Ying Wu College of Computing in May 2025.
 He performs research under the supervision of Distinguished Professor David Bader.
 He received his B.S. in computer science with a minor in mathematics from William Paterson University in Wayne, NJ in May 2020 with summa cum laude honors.
 During his